 As The Washington Post’s Brian Fung wrote at the time, this was the clearest look yet at Twitter’s thinking on Trump’s account.

-Twitter has done a lot of work over the past year to clarify its rules and how they are enforced.
+Twitter has done a lot of work over the past couple of years to clarify its rules and how they are enforced.
 But, as with most platforms, Twitter still leaves room for the site to interpret the rules as it wants in any given situation.
-And that gives Twitter its third way out of disciplining Trump’s account — a determination that something he tweeted isn’t a violation of the rules.
+And that gives Twitter its third way out of disciplining Trump’s account — a determination that something he tweeted isn’t a violation of the rules in the first place.

 Reddit chief executive Steve Huffman once called this the “specifically vague” approach to writing rules for social platforms.
 The argument is that sites should always have the leeway to interpret their own rules as needed because if the rules are too specific, bad actors will be able to find loopholes and get off on a technicality.

-In this latest incident with Trump’s tweets, Twitter doesn’t believe that the tweet Tuesday night about the size and effectiveness of the president’s “Nuclear Button” broke its rules.
-In a statement to Business Insider, Twitter said the tweet was not a “specific threat” and therefore wasn’t banned by its rule against “specific threats of violence or wishing for serious physical harm, death, or disease to an individual or group of people.”
+For example: Twitter doesn’t believe that Trump’s tweet about the size and effectiveness of the president’s “Nuclear Button” broke its rules.
+In a January statement to Business Insider, Twitter said the tweet was not a “specific threat” and therefore wasn’t banned by its rule against “specific threats of violence or wishing for serious physical harm, death, or disease to an individual or group of people.”